-Important caveat: the images below do NOT necessarily represent the physical orientation of the specific header on your motherboard.
-Rather, these are physical representations designed to give you a basic physical footprint of the component AND the cable pinouts for the ports.
+Important caveat: the images below do \NOT\ necessarily represent the physical orientation of the specific header on your motherboard.
+Rather, these are physical representations designed to give you a basic footprint of the component AND the cable pinouts for the ports.

-The locations of these ports can be found in the Component Legend on Page 14-15.
+The location of these headers can be found on the Component Legend on Page 13-14.